shriku324/Data_analyst_projects/README.md

 ## Steps followed

-Load the data from files in PowerBi.
+1)Load the data from files in PowerBi.
-Perform Data Cleaning in PowerQuery.
+2)Perform Data Cleaning in PowerQuery.
-Performed ETL process (Extract Transform and Load) Created measure for needs and used them for creating visuals in PowerBi and named the steps in PowerQuery.
+3)Performed ETL process (Extract Transform and Load) Created measure for needs and used them for creating visuals in PowerBi and named the steps in PowerQuery.
-Data Modelling and Visualization.
+4)Data Modelling and Visualization.
-Dashboarding.
+5)Dashboarding.
 ## Tools used for visualization
 Microsoft Power BI, Power Query Editor, DAX
 ## Overall Insights